Blue White Simple Financial Tips Blog Banner 16 3

 In addition, raccoons have slender legs, sharp, pointed noses, and tails that are about the length of their bodies.
 If not, there are no further parallels.

 Nobody would liken a lumbering raccoon to a dainty fox.
-Furthermore, raccoons are far more adaptable than foxes because to their hands and devious abilities to unlock doors and locks.
+Furthermore, raccoons are far more adaptable than the animals like foxes because to their hands and devious abilities to unlock doors and locks.

 Even so, you may confuse one for the other in the dark.